p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     az extension add --name spring
     ```

-1. To create a new folder and clone the sample app repository to your Azure Cloud account, run the following command in the bash shell pane :
+1. To create a new folder and clone the sample app repository to your Azure Cloud account, run the following command in the bash shell pane:

     ```shell
     mkdir source-code